Mariko Kawana: AV debut

 In September 1999 at the age of thirty-one, Kawana entered the adult video (AV) industry with her release, 34 Year Old Mother Mariko from Soft On Demand (SOD), one of the largest porn conglomerates in Japan.
 Her age made her one of the earliest AV actresses in the "mature woman" or "madame" (熟女 or jukujo) category of performers, whose popularity in Japanese porn began in the mid-1990s.
-She appeared in two early videos for Kuki Inc., one in the bukkake genre (Mrs. Shower No. 1) and the other (Lesbian Heaven Finger Love Vol.11), was part of a lesbian series.
+She appeared in two early videos for Kuki Inc., one in the bukkake genre (Mrs. Shower No. 1) and the other (Lesbian Heaven Finger Love Vol.11), which was part of a lesbian series.
 In the softcore field, she starred in the pink film Joi Kawana Mariko: Jukujo Tabū Sex (女医川奈まり子　熟女・タブーＳＥＸ) with Yōko Satomi which was released to theatres in March 2001.

 Kawana appeared in the May 2001 issue of the magazine Penthouse Japan and in December 2001, she received the Best Mature Actress award at the 2001 X City Grand Prix Awards.
 The year 2002 opened with her starring in a pink film for woman director Sachi Hamano, Kawana Mariko: Mesuneko Gibo (川奈まり子　牝猫義母) and included an S&M role in the kunoichi (female ninja) video Kunoichi Is Captured for the Million label.
 Kawana had the starring role in the pink film Kawana Mariko Sakuragai No Amai Mizu (川奈まり子　桜貝の甘い水) released by OP Eiga in March 2002, which was a posthumous release of pink film pioneer director Satoru Kobayashi who had died in November 2001.

 In November 2002, she was one of three actresses in the DVD "Love simulation game" LOVE TYPE from VIP studio.
 Kawana had previously been in an installment of the Wanz Factory series Performance and Direction where she starred and directed, and in January 2003, she again took up directorial duties in AV Made by Women which featured actor Taka Kato.
 In April 2003, she played the role of the dominant woman in the Attackers S&M video Confinement Insult and in September of that year, she appeared in the Kyōko Aizome-directed Lesbian Politicians.